ace-wg/est-oscore/draft-ietf-ace-coap-est-oscore.md

 ## Enrollment of Certificates by Reference {#certs-by-reference}

+The EST client may indicate preference for enrolling a certificate by reference.
+There are two cases to distinguish: 1) any certificate reference, 2) a specific Content-Format.
-The EST client MAY indicate preference for enrolling a certificate by reference by using the CoAP Accept option.
+In the first case, the EST client indicates preference for receiving any certificate by reference by sending a CBOR-encoded request without the Accept option.
-In this case, the EST client includes a corresponding Content-Format identifier in the Accept option indicating preference for receiving a reference instead of the actual certificate.
+In the second case, the EST client includes a Content-Format identifier in the Accept option indicating preference for receiving a specific reference (e.g. application/cose-certhash, application/cose-certhash usage="c509", application/cbor containing a URI {{I-D.ietf-cose-cbor-encoded-cert}}).
-Depending on the Content-Format identifier, the Accept option may indicate the preference for a specific certificate format (i.e. c5t, c5u) or a general preference for receiving the certificate by reference.
-In either case, the EST client receives the certificate in the response and MAY treat it as an opaque blob of data.
-For its interactions, the EST client is expected to use the certificate by reference without needing to access the actual certificate.
 It is out of scope of this specification how the certificate by reference gets resolved to the actual certificate by other parties participating in the communication with the EST client.

 # HTTP-CoAP Proxy {#proxying}